Turtle shell clustering: A mixture approach to discriminative clustering with applications to flow cytometry and other data: Methodology

 \subsection{Initialization}

 We study the effect of three initialization procedures on the turtle shell on 200 simulated datasets generated from a six-component mixture of mixtures of Gaussian and uniform distributions, each having 1150 observations and two variables.
 The first initialization scheme uses $k$-means to initialize the Gaussian means; thus, the initial number of clusters, $k$, must be chosen \textit{a~priori}; as such, we test $k=10,20, \text{ and } 50$.
 The second initialization scheme implements Louvain community detection \citep{blondel2008fast} on a $k$-nearest neighbours ($k$NN) graph, using the \textsf{R} package \texttt{igraph} \citep{igraph_pack}, to select the initial number of clusters and their Gaussian means.
 For this initialization scheme, the number of neighbours to consider in the $k$NN graph must be provided \textit{a~priori}; we test $k=15,25, \text{ and } 45$.
 Lastly, we use Latin hypercube sampling (LHS) as implemented in the \textsf{R} package \texttt{lhs} \citep{lhs_package}, to obtain $k$ evenly spaced nodes in the input space; these nodes serve as the initial Gaussian means.
 We consider $k=10,20, \text{ and } 50$.
 We compare the effects of each initialization scheme on the full turtle shell to the effects on a simple turtle shell.
+These results are visualized in Figure \ref{fig:init}, where the final estimated number of clusters from each method for each initialization scheme and initial parameter value is recorded.

-In Figure \ref{fig:init}, we record the final estimated number of clusters from each method for each initialization scheme and initial parameter value.
 For the LHS and graphing initializations, the full turtle shell frequently selects the correct number of clusters, regardless of the initial parameter value.
 Nonetheless, going forward, we use the graphing initialization for computational efficiency, as Louvain community detection will provide an intelligent guess for the initial number of clusters, rather than using a completely arbitrary number as with LHS and $k$-means.
 That being said, in most instances, the graphing initialization will still overestimate the number of clusters.
 In this simulation, for example, the initial number of clusters was typically in the range of [9,15].
 For full details of the chosen initialization procedure, see Algorithm \ref{alg:cap}.